eliyaballout/Recipes-Website---Full-Stack-Project/Backend/README.md

 1. After downloading and extracting the ZIP file, open a separate terminal for Backend folder and run `npm install` to install all the required dependencies.
 2. The website is configured to run locally, on your local computer.
 Additional to this, the database is also configured to work locally.
-3. If you want to expose the website to the internet you have to own a server or a machine that is also exposed to the internet, and then I will guide you how to modify the code to be compatible to run on the internet.<br><br><br>
+3. If you want to expose the website to the internet you have to own a server or a machine that is also exposed to the internet, and then I will guide you how to modify the code to be compatible to run on the internet.<br><br>